gtshepard/capstone-distributed-systems/README.md

     -  go test -run Partition1
     -  go test -run Partition2

   do not run go test, becuase it runs all tests.
-RepeatedCrash and RepeatedCrashUnrebiable do not pass
+RepeatedCrash and RepeatedCrashUnrebiable do not pass. all others pass

   #### Directory Tree
    - A Directory Tree For Case Studies
    ```
-        mit-6.824-dist-system
+        capstone-distributed-systems
         │   README.md
         └───src
         |   └─── main